beforeold/SwiftSugar/README.md

 # SwiftSugar

-Useful extension and utils for Swift development
+Useful extensions and utils for Swift development

 # Bool